May the Force be With You – But Not on Your Teeth!

 • Place toothbrush bristles at a 45-degree angle to your gum line when brushing for the best coverage.

 • Use a soft toothbrush to prevent damage to your dentin, the tooth layer found just under the enamel.
-Changing from a hard to soft toothbrush is a great first step to avoid tooth abrasion.
+Changing from a hard to soft toothbrush is a great first step to avoiding tooth abrasion.

 • Use short strokes and a circular motion rather than sawing your toothbrush across your teeth.